jude-uloko/Automat_scripts/readme.md

 A few scripts rely on external tools that aren't built into Windows:
 - `Merge-PDFs.ps1` requires [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (`winget install PDFLabs.PDFtk`)
 - `Install-DevTools.ps1` requires `winget` (built into modern Windows 10/11)
+- `Export-OutlookAttachments.ps1` requires Outlook desktop app installed
+- `Get-WifiPasswords.ps1` must be run as Administrator
+- Edit the app/URL/config lists inside `Start-WorkSession.ps1` and `Backup-DotFiles.ps1` to match your own setup before running

+## Security Note

+`Get-WifiPasswords.ps1` reveals saved network passwords in plain text.
+Only run it on your own machine, and be careful where you save/share the output.

 Check each script's header comment (`Get-Help .\ScriptName.ps1 -Full`) for full parameter details.